ffrujeri/ffrujeri.github.io/_pages/cv.md

 Experience
 ======
+<i class="fas fa-building" aria-hidden="true"></i> Research Scientist (2023-2025)
+: NVIDIA

+: I am proud to join the NeMo Framework team at NVIDIA and help push the boundaries on Reasoning and multi-modal models.

-<i class="fas fa-building" aria-hidden="true"></i> Research Scientist (2023-Present)
+<i class="fas fa-building" aria-hidden="true"></i> Research Scientist (2023-2025)
 : Vatic Labs

-: I decided to join Vatic Labs to focus on the frontiers Digital AGI with sandbox of quantitative finance challenges.
+: I decided to join Vatic Labs for a few years to learn about the challenges and possibilities on the frontiers Digital AGI with sandbox on quantitative finance.

 <i class="fas fa-building" aria-hidden="true"></i> Research Scientist (2021-2023)
 : Azure AI Research